yixiao1/CILv2_multiview/README.md

   * *Disadvantage:* the sequence length is now `S*cam*(H//P)**2 + 1`, whereas before it was only `(H//P)**2 + 1` per camera view
   * *Disadvantage:* We are forcing it to see like a human, which is in itself limiting
 * [x] Log the attention maps during training and validation
-  * [ ] Extract the attention map of any token in the sequence (as there will be more than one)
+  * [x] Extract the attention map of any token in the sequence (as there will be more than one)
-* [ ] Recreate Figure 11 of the ViT paper) i.e., the size of attended area by head and network depth/layer; code [here](https://github.com/google-research/vision_transformer/issues/162)
+* [ ] Recreate Figure 11 of the ViT paper, i.e., the size of attended area by head and network depth/layer; code [here](https://github.com/google-research/vision_transformer/issues/162)

 ### CIL-ViT V1: Multitokens